TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 ``sys.setrecursionlimit`` to reduce the effect of the additional stack frames.

-If ``sys`` is reset by user code, such as with ``importlib.reload(sys)``, IDLE's changes are lost and input from the keyboard and output to the screen will not work correctly.
+If ``sys`` is reset by user code, such as with ``importlib.reload(sys)``, IDLE's changes are lost and input kutoka the keyboard and output to the screen will not work correctly.

 When user code raises SystemExit either directly or by calling sys.exit, IDLE